sabaribala2004-dataanalyst/Data-Cleaning-and-Preprocessing/README.md

 ## Outlier Check

 - Verified that age values fall within a realistic range (0–120).
+- Found 1 record with age = -1, which was invalid → removed.
-- Confirmed no invalid or extreme values remained.
+- Confirmed no other extreme or unrealistic values remained. .

 ## Consistency Checks